BIMCV-CSUSP/dcm2mids/README.rst

 Open an issue: Visit the Issues section of the repository and create a new issue describing your question or comment.

 Contact the maintainers: Send an email to the project maintainers.
-You can find their contact information on the main page of the repository or in the MAINTAINERS.md file.
+You can find their contact information on the repository's main page or in the MAINTAINERS.md file.

 We look forward to your feedback and questions!